 About The Taube/Koret Center

-The goal of the Taube-Koret Center for Huntington’s Disease Research (TKC) is to establish a translational research and development center that will undertake an ambitious and integrated program (“HD CURE 2020”) to prevent, treat, and cure Huntington’s disease (HD) by 2020.
-The program will achieve this goal with an innovative program that targets a critical gap between the discovery of putative targets, which typically occurs in academia, and the development of safe and effective drugs, which requires the resources and expertise of industry.
-The TKC HD research program will consist of a target validation and drug development program and a target/drug discovery program.
+The goal of the Taube-Koret Center for Neurodegenerative Disease Research (TKC) is to establish a translational research and development center that will undertake an ambitious task of preventing, treating, and curing neurodegenerative diseases; such as Huntington’s disease, Parkinson’s disease, Amyotrophic lateral sclerosis, Frontotemporal Dementia.
+The center aims to achieve this goal with innovative programs that targets a critical gap between the discovery of putative targets, which typically occurs in academia, and the development of safe and effective drugs, which require the resources and expertise of industry.
+The TKC research program will consist of a target validation and drug development program and a target/drug discovery program.
 Both will benefit from access to experienced individuals with extensive industrial and drug development expertise and to highly experienced Contract Research Organization (CRO) providers.

 Finkbeiner Lab scientist Dr. Ashkan Javaherian and his team are using autophagy to better understand the mechanics of ALS — and to develop potential new ALS therapies.

 Studies of human diseases in animals have always had limitations.
 Now Dr. Gaia Skibinski is using cutting-edge technology to create custom-made, entirely human neurons that manifest many of the characteristics of Parkinson’s disease.
 These single-cell PD models help her and her team to gain insights into the disease and to continue their search for possible new treatments for this devastating disease.